vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 The key is the durable identity of a collection.
 When more sources are loaded, the resolver may return a collection with the same key but more complete membership. `CollectionStore` uses the key to update the existing collection rather than creating a duplicate.

-### 13.5 Materialization
+### 13.5 Legacy materialization

-Some assets depend on resolved collection membership.
-Akao is the main example in this branch.
+The current Akao implementation still materializes assets after collection resolution.
+This is migration debt, not the target architecture.

 Akao sequences and sample collections are scanned separately.
 Only after the resolver chooses the correct sample collections can the code build a bound instrument set for that specific collection.
 That happens in `FormatModule::materializeCollection`.

-Materialization receives:
+The legacy materializer receives:

 - the source store;
 - the current snapshot;